 The NZAuASB has up to 10 members, with a focus on diversity of experience and perspective.
 The members of the NZAuASB are appointed by the XRB and are all part time.
 They are remunerated in accordance with rates determined by the Remuneration Authority.

 Robert is a Wellington lawyer, specialising in public law.
 His practice includes advising on a range of public sector governance issues both in New Zealand and internationally.
 This includes extensive work in the area of audit and assurance, and a number of governance appointments in the public and not-for-profit sectors.

 John is Financial Services Audit Partner at KPMG.
 He is head of KPMG’s Banking & Finance in New Zealand.
 He is also the editor of the Financial Institutions Performance Survey.

-John is a licenced auditor and his audit experience covers a wide range of commercial sector clients including banking, insurance, funds management, and the automotive industry.
+John is a licensed auditor and his audit experience covers a wide range of commercial sector clients including banking, insurance, funds management, and the automotive industry.
 He has particular expertise in financial services auditing and related Reserve Bank and Trustee reporting requirements.

 John is also a trustee of Breast Cancer Cure.

 Clyde is Principal of D’Souza Associates, a boutique merchant banking practice specialising in mergers and acquisitions, due diligence services and valuation advice.